 Have you dreamed about witnessing some of the darkest, clearest, night skies on Earth?
 Look no further than my photography expedition to the Atacama Desert in Chile!
 We will stay at a beautiful astronomy lodge and explore the wonders around San Pedro de Atacama for 7 days.
 Prepare yourself for endless opportunities for sunrise, sunset, and night sky photography!

 What is included?

-Post-processing training in Photoshop and Lightroom for creating publication and print quality photographs.
+Post-processing lessons using Photoshop, Lightroom, and PixInsight for creating publication and print quality photographs.

 What is not included?

 What should I bring?

 Wide angle lens such as 14-24mm.
 Also worth bringing are a 24-70mm and 70-200mm.

 Sturdy tripod and ball head.

 Multiple charged batteries, battery charger, and empty memory cards.